teknoboten/catch-em-all/README.md

 - add pagination
 - add transition animations
-- improve expanded card formatting???
+- improve expanded card formatting ✅
-- add reset functionality to cards (when a new type is selected, expanded should reset to false)
+- add reset functionality to cards (when a new type is selected, expanded should reset to false) ✅